CCAT incorporatesMay 1, 2004

 CCAT incorporates as a non-profit organization and opens the Innovation Center for manufacturing technology at United Technologies Research Center.

 Introduces Connecticut Small Business Innovation Research (SBIR) program to assist entrepreneurs in gaining start-up capital.

 Strengthens manufacturing technologyMay 1, 2005

-Increases manufacturing technology capabilities to strengthen manufacturing supply chain with addition of Modeling & Simulation Laboratory and Laser Applications Laboratory at Innovation Center.
+Increases manufacturing technology capabilities with addition of Modeling & Simulation Laboratory and Laser Applications Laboratory at Innovation Center.

-Leads first CT. exhibit program for International AirshowJuly 1, 2006
+Leads first CT exhibit program at 2006 International AirshowJuly 1, 2006

 Launches teacher development programJuly 1, 2007

 Launches first summer teacher development program in partnership with Connecticut Space Grant College Consortium.